songster-sa/aws-developer-associate-notes/readme.md

 - high resolution - every sec - alarms every 10 sec
 - GetMetricsStatistics API
 - **encryption - even after months - "associate-kms-key"**
+- automatically recover the EC2 instance if it becomes impaired due to an underlying hardware failure
+    - A recovered instance is identical to the original instance
+        - including the instance ID, private IP addresses, Elastic IP addresses, and all instance metadata, placement group
+    - If your instance has a public IPv4 address, it retains the public IPv4 address after recovery
+    - in-memory data is lost
 ### Cloud watch alarm
 - 1min/2min detailed monitoring